 Access to Information

-Much like your comms tools, organization and consistency are key.
-If you’re in a larger organization, ask your information systems teams for help creating a consistent file hierarchy so navigating through information is easy and intuitive.
+Much like your comms tools, organization and consistency are keys.
+If you're in a larger organization, ask your information systems teams for help creating a consistent file hierarchy so navigating through information is easy and intuitive.

 If you’re unsure how to design a simple hierarchy within a file-sharing platform, check out this article published by the Princeton University Library system on naming conventions and structure.